CODARcode/MGARD/doc/MGARD-X.md

             + ```mgard_x::HIP```
             + ```mgard_x::SYCL```
 * **Step 5: Synchornization**
 By default compression and decompression are done asynchronously relative to the host.
-To ensure all tasks are finished, please call ```mgard_x::DeviceRuntime<DeviceType>::SyncQueue(int queue_idx)``` to synchornize before accessing compressed or decompressed data.
+To ensure all tasks are finished, please call ```mgard_x::DeviceRuntime<DeviceType>::SyncQueue(int queue_id)``` to synchornize before accessing compressed or decompressed data.

 ## Performance optimization
 For achieving the best performance: